Statement of Faith

 Acts 1:10,11; 1 Thessalonians 4:16,17; 1 Thessalonians 1:5-10; Matthew 25:46; 2 Peter 3:3-13

-If you have any questions about what this means or why we believe it, please don't hesitate to contact us.
+If you have any questions about what this means or why we believe it, please don't hesitate to get in touch.
+We'd love to talk you through it.